Product | Price | Qty. | ||

 Yes, online training is acceptable in New York but from OSHA-regulated safety training providers, like OSHA Online Center.

-Yes, New York State Law mandates New York 10 Hour General Industry training and other safety courses, and certifications for workers who work at a workplace that is exposed to any potential hazards.
+Yes, New York State Law mandates 10-Hour New York General Industry training and other safety courses, and certifications for workers who work at a workplace that is exposed to any potential hazards.

 Provided by